c-hartmann/bit-remote-wakeup/README.md

 # bit-remote-wakeup

-A so called 'User Callback Script' for 'Back In Time'.
+A so called 'User Callback Script' for 'Back In Time' to Wake (up) on LAN a remote system before taking the actual backup.

 ## Warning